NilPointer-Software/bdfd-wiki/CONTRIBUTING.md

 2. Do I get any perks for contributing?

-   Although, you may not be credited for making of the wiki.
+   You are credited for your contributions to the wiki here on GitHub, by being shown as a contributor.
    However, if applicable the Developers reserve the right to give perks/accreditation to users for contributing.

 3. Any correct steps to submit contributions?